aillescas76/ai_technical_challenge/docs/tasks.md

 - [ ] Add a minimal HTML page (or small frontend) to submit questions to `/ask`.
 - [ ] Display answer returned by the API.
 - [ ] Display cited sources (airline + title, and links when available).
-- [ ] (Optional) Display streaming answer as it arrives from the backend.
+- [ ] Display streaming answer as it arrives from the backend.
-- [ ] (Optional) Add airline filter control and top-k selector for debugging.
+- [ ] Add airline filter control and top-k selector for debugging.

 This workflow focuses on usability and can evolve independently once the API contract is stable.